stefanjudis/grunt-phantomas/README.md

 ## The "phantomas" task
 You're looking for a tool that gives you detailed metrics about your site?
 Great!!!
 This grunt plugin executes [phantomas](https://github.com/macbre/phantomas) for you and visualizes the returned metrics in a generated `index.html` for you.
 It will keep track of history, so that you can set it up and check reports after every deployment of your site.
+Read [below](#tracking-history-in-ci) to learn how to setup history tracking in different CI systems.

 Examples of rendered output:
 - metrics for [http://gruntjs.com](http://gruntjs.com) -> [here](http://stefanjudis.github.io/grunt-phantomas/gruntjs/)